minimit/minimit-anima/README.md

 Parameters
 -------

-The properties you can animate can be:
-* **any css**, use string if it's not a valid javascript variable like {"margin-top":500}
-* **any transform**, like x, y, z, skew, skewX, skewY, scale, scaleX, scaleY, scaleZ, rotate, rotateX, rotateY, rotateZ, perspective

-The easing property can be:
-* a **custom bezier**, you can make your own at [cubic-bezier.com](http://cubic-bezier.com).
-* a **preset**, like linear, ease, easeIn, easeOut, easeInOut, easeInQuad, easeInCubic, easeInQuart, easeInQuint, easeInSine, easeInExpo, easeInCirc, easeInBack, easeOutQuad, easeOutCubic, easeOutQuart, easeOutQuint, easeOutSine, easeOutExpo, easeOutCirc, easeOutBack, easeInOutQuad, easeInOutCubic, easeInOutQuart, easeInOutQuint, easeInOutSine, easeInOutExpo, easeInOutCirc, easeInOutBack

 Instant animations are default:

 ``` javascript
 $(this).anima({x:10});
 ```

 Default easing is "ease":

 ``` javascript
 $(this).anima({x:10}, 400);
 ```

 Custom easing is a bezier string: